Spring Cleaning for Your Indoor Air Quality

 Your air ducts carry air into your home from your HVAC.
 Over time, dirt, dust, pollen, bacteria and other pollutants can get caught in the ducts.
 Not only does this negatively impact your indoor air quality, it can also be detrimental to your HVAC, making it work harder, increasing your energy bills and wearing out the unit faster.
 You can clean the ducts yourself, or you can hire an experienced professional to come do it for you.
 As the ducts are clean, they can check for signs of leaky ducts, allowing you to get the necessary repairs.

-With clean air in your home, you not only improve the atmosphere, you make the air safer for everyone to breathe.
-And this can be a huge bonus for people who suffer with allergies.
-If you are interested in adding a humidifier or dehumidifier, or your you need your duct work inspected and cleaned, Salt Air Heating and Cooling can help.
+With clean air in your home, you not only improve the atmosphere, but you also make the air safer for everyone to breathe.
+And this can be a huge bonus for people who suffer from allergies.
+If you are interested in adding a humidifier or dehumidifier, or you need your ductwork inspected and cleaned, Salt Air Heating and Cooling can help.
 Contact us today for more information!
 910-777-3539